zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-service-broker-messaging/setup-service-broker-messaging.md

 You will verify the connectivity from the frontend Helidon microservice
     deployment to the ATP using the previously created service broker binding.

-    *Reviewer: can these files be local - or moved into the oracle/learning-library repo*
+    *Reviewer: can these files be local - or moved into the oracle/learning-library repo?*

 1. First, let’s analyze the Kubernetes deployment YAML file:
     [https://github.com/paulparkinson/msdataworkshop/blob/master/atpaqadmin/atpaqadmin-deployment.yaml](https://github.com/paulparkinson/msdataworkshop/blob/master/atpaqadmin/atpaqadmin-deployment.yaml)